Ryah/Rosie-Addon-Suite/README.md

 ## [TO-DO]

 - TODO: Fix Bug in Payment Calculator where pressing "Review" then going back to the picklist makes the calculator not load.
 Possible rogue checking variable.
-Who knows, this whole thing is suct taped together anyways.
+Who knows, this whole thing is duct taped together anyways.

 - TODO: Stylize Pickup/Delivery Slot